gchure/phd/docs/src/chapter_05/section_03_introduction.md

-&nbsp; &nbsp; &nbsp; &nbsp;In this work, we present an experimental system to quantitatively probe the interplay between MscL copy number and survival at single-cell resolution, as is seen in [@Fig:overview]B. We generated an *E. coli* strain in which all seven mechanosensitive channels had been deleted from the chromosome followed by a chromosomal integration of a single gene encoding an MscL-super-folder GFP (sfGFP) fusion protein.
+&nbsp; &nbsp; &nbsp; &nbsp;In this work, we present an experimental system to quantitatively probe the interplay between MscL copy number and survival at single-cell resolution, as is seen in @Fig:overview(B).
+We generated an *E. coli* strain in which all seven mechanosensitive channels had been deleted from the chromosome followed by a chromosomal integration of a single gene encoding an MscL-super-folder GFP (sfGFP) fusion protein.
 To explore copy